ankushbhardwxj/PyARM-Assembler/README.md

 ```
 An assembler has two passes, coz it skips certain lines in first pass.
 Read input line, parse the opcode, check for operands, addressing modes etc,
 get all 8 bits and write them to a object text file.
+This assembler, however, is an one pass assembler.

 ### How to run ?
 ```